g1tblame/rtrace/README.md

 # rtracer

-tiny syscalls' tracer with was created in rust just for fun.
+tiny syscalls' tracer wich was created in rust just for fun.

 achtung: project contains a lot of shitty code, don't use it for the real purposes!!